DucVanNgo/DucVanNgo/README.md

 🕵🏻 Currently looking for data analyst / data scientist position in 🇩🇪

-🌱 I’m currently working on improving my Data Science after successfully completing the bootcamp at @LeWagon
+🌱 I’m currently working on improving my Data Science after successfully completing the bootcamp at @LeWagon 🗂 Have a look at our project: [DanceMachine](https://github.com/worldlife92/dancemachine-by-871)

 Things I can learned so far: